servantboy/The-Revelation-Riddle/Revelation-Riddle-Full.md

 Thus Seal 7 stands as the doorway between God’s prolonged patience and the actual outpouring of His wrath.

 CONCLUSION — THE SEALS AS GOD’S PROMISE FRAMEWORK
-In this interpretation, the seven seals tell the whole story of God’s promises and dealings from Genesis to Revelation:
+The seven seals tell the whole story of God’s promises and dealings from Genesis to Revelation:
-	1	Seal 1 — Redemption
-Christ goes forth conquering, the covenant King of salvation.
+	1	Seal 1 — Redemption Christ goes forth conquering, the covenant King of salvation.
-	2	Seal 2 — Sin’s Dominion
-The fallen, red condition of the earth under the adversary’s sway.
+	2	Seal 2 — Sin’s Dominion The fallen, red condition of the earth under the adversary’s sway.
-	3	Seal 3 — Divine Justice
-God weighs and measures, but protects the anointing and the blood.
+	3	Seal 3 — Divine Justice God weighs and measures, but protects the anointing and the blood.
-	4	Seal 4 — Death
-Sin’s final wage, with Hell following, as it has from the beginning.
+	4	Seal 4 — Death Sin’s final wage, with Hell following, as it has from the beginning.
-	5	Seal 5 — Martyrs
-The righteous suffer and cry for vindication across the ages.
+	5	Seal 5 — Martyrs The righteous suffer and cry for vindication across the ages.
-	6	Seal 6 — Warning
-Cosmic signs and terror among men announce that the day is at hand.
+	6	Seal 6 — Warning Cosmic signs and terror among men announce that the day is at hand.
-	7	Seal 7 — Judgment
-Silence falls; the trumpets and vials come forth; the long-promised day of the Lord arrives.
+	7	Seal 7 — Judgment Silence falls; the trumpets and vials come forth; the long-promised day of the Lord arrives.
 This is the arc of Scripture:
 	•	Christ goes forth (white).
 	•	Sin rises and resists (red).